bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

    \]
    Work is the energy transferred when a force moves an object over a distance.
 Therefore, whenever work is done, energy changes hands.
 For example, pushing a cart (force) over a distance transfers energy to the cart, increasing its kinetic energy.

-3. Types of Energy Transfers:
+Types of Energy Transfers:

 Different types of energy (e.g., kinetic, potential, thermal) can be involved depending on the situation.
 For instance:
    - Kinetic energy changes when a force accelerates an object.
    - Potential energy changes when a force moves an object against a field, like lifting it against gravity.

-In summary, force and energy are connected through the concept of work.
+Force and energy are connected through the concept of work.
 A force acting over a distance does work, which is a measure of energy transfer.

 Force and energy aren’t directly related by a single formula, but they are related through work, which links the two.
 The formula connecting force and energy (via work) is: